bpfman/bpfman/docs/getting-started/bpfctl-guide.md

           the byte string appropriately considering such things as size, endianness, alignment and packing of data structures.

-      --map-owner-uuid <MAP_OWNER_UUID>
+  -m, --metadata <METADATA>
+          Optional: Specify Key/Value metadata to be attached to a program when it is loaded by bpfd.
+          Format: <KEY>=<VALUE>

+          This can later be used to list a certain subset of programs which contain the specified metadata.

+      --map-owner-id <MAP_OWNER_ID>
-          Optional: UUID of loaded eBPF program this eBPF program will share a map with.
+          Optional: Program id of loaded eBPF program this eBPF program will share a map with.
           Only used when multiple eBPF programs need to share a map.
-If a map is being shared with another eBPF program, the eBPF program that created the map can not be unloaded until all eBPF programs referencing the map are unloaded.
-          Example: --map-owner-uuid 989958a5-b47b-47a5-8b4c-b5962292437d
+          Example: --map-owner-id 63178

   -h, --help
           Print help (see a summary with '-h')
 ```

-So when using `bpfctl load-from-file`, `--path`, `--section-name`, `--id`, `--global`
+When using `bpfctl load-from-file`, `--path`, `--section-name`, `--id`, `--global`
 and `--map-owner-uuid` must be entered before the `<COMMAND>` (`xdp`, `tc` or `tracepoint`)
 is entered.
 Then each `<COMMAND>` has it's own custom parameters: